afonsolage/bevysfactory/README.md

 Players will look for tree kind of resources:
  - __Non-living organic__: Plants, trees, mushrooms, bushes and anything that is a non-living organic being;
  - __Living organic__: Mammals, Insects, Reptiles, Fishes...dragons?...maybe;
- - __Inorganic__: rock, iron, sand, mud, water, oil and anything that does't try to run or figth back;
+ - __Inorganic__: rock, iron, sand, mud, water, oil and anything that does't try to run or fight back;

-More Resources will be added in the future to increase gameplay variety.
+More Resources will be added in the future to increase game play variety.

 ## Resource quality
 Each resource will have a quality indicator, which determines how good that resource is for processing.
 Resource quality will be calculated differently for each resource type:
- - __Non-living organic__: Based on map tier + a random factor which will be calculated at extraction, so on the same map, two threes can yeild slightly different quality.
+ - __Non-living organic__: Based on map tier + a random factor which will be calculated at extraction, so on the same map, two threes can yield slightly different quality.
  - __Living organic__: Will be based on entity level, which is determined using other formula, based on Battle mechanic
  - __Inorganic__: Based on map tier + a random factor for each resource node, so on the same map, two iron nodes may have slightly different quality, but each node will always yield the same quality for each resource extracted.

 ## POI
-When discoverying a new map, it may contain different POIs, which offers additional features to the map.
+When discovering a new map, it may contain different POIs, which offers additional features to the map.
 Here are some examples:
  - __Bandit camp__: Usually protecting some resource node or blocking some road.
  - __Den/Nest__: Contains some living organic boss which yields high quality resource once killed.
  - __Ruins__: May have some unique/high quality loot or just a trap.
  - __Settlements/Cities__: Some NPC controlled city/settlement which allows player to trade with.

-More POIs will be added in the future to increase gameplay variety.
+More POIs will be added in the future to increase game play variety.

 ## Maps

-Each map will have a fixed size, with procerually generated content, and will be conected to other maps.
-Not every map corner will have a connection to a neighbor map, giving players a maze-like challenging if they wanna reach other maps, but the algorithm must ensure every map is reacheable somehow.
+Each map will have a fixed size, with procedurally generated content, and will be connected to other maps.
+Not every map corner will have a connection to a neighbor map, giving players a maze-like challenging if they wanna reach other maps, but the algorithm must ensure every map is reachable somehow.

 There won't be any form of terraforming, to simply things.

-The first initial map will be at minimum tier and the futher player moves from the center, more likely it is to a high tier map is generated.
+The first initial map will be at minimum tier and the further player moves from the center, more likely it is to a high tier map is generated.

 # Factorying

->Since I'm not native english speaker, as you can tell, I feel no shame in creating new therminology.
+>Since I'm not native english speaker, as you can tell, I feel no shame in creating new terminology.
 >Factorying refers to the factory building mechanic

 Building a factory needs to be one of the strong points of this game, so some elements needs to exists in order to